 The AE-1 Program won’t run without a battery.
 Mine came with a functioning 6V 4LR44, which goes behind the grip on the front.
 I’ve read elsewhere that you can use four 1.5V LR44 batteries, instead; those button batteries are easier to find than the 4LR44.
 Makes sense that four LR44 batteries make one 4LR44.
 Take care accessing the battery compartment, which is behind the grip on the camera’s front.
 The grip and battery door are well known to break easily.
 The battery door on my first AE-1 was broken, but the grip held it down all right.

-I shot the rest of the roll with the Canon f/1.8 lens; one was attached the first AE-1 Program I owned.
-I had reason to be downtown, so I took the AE-1 Program along with Arista Premium 400 inside.
+The AE-1 Program was most often sold with the FD 50mm f/1.8 lens; one was attached the first AE-1 Program I owned.
+I had reason to be Downtown, so I took the AE-1 Program along with Arista Premium 400 inside.
 I’ve never taken a carriage ride around downtown.
 The jehus wait for passengers on the circle, which is the heart of Indianapolis.

 Circle Tower is my favorite building on the circle.
 Anything built on the circle has to have a curved front; only Christ Church Cathedral is exempted (or rather grandfathered, as this 1857 church predates this requirement).
 Built in 1930 and faced in Indiana limestone, Circle Tower is an art-deco wonder.
 Years ago there was an elegant restaurant on one of the upper floors.
 I miss it, in no small part because it was my excuse to go inside this building.